National Radio Institute: Retirement of the founder and final move

 In 1947, Haas died unexpectedly and his responsibilities were passed on to James E. Smith's son, James Morrison Smith (1916–2010)2, another graduate of Worcester Polytechnic Institute (BSIE, 1937) and former engineer at U. S. Steel and DuPont.
 J.M.
 Smith had been an executive at the school since 1945.
 In December 1956, James E. Smith turned 75 years of age and stepped down from the presidency, handing the role over to his son, while remaining active in the school as founder and chairman of the board.
 The following year, planning commenced for a 59,000 square foot building designed specifically for NRI at 3939 Wisconsin Avenue NW in Washington, D.C.
-The school moved into the building in May of 1957 and remained there until closing more than four decades later.
+The school moved into the building in May 1957 and remained there until closing more than four decades later.
 In 1960, Edward L. Degener retired from NRI after 41 years of service.
-He was succeeded by Harold E. Luber (1906–1998), who was appointed Vice President.
-Luber had been with the company since 1929 and ran NRI’s Student Services department.
+He was succeeded by Harold E. Luber (1906–1998), who was appointed vice president.
+Luber had been with the company since 1929 and ran NRI's Student Services department.
 An attorney, he also served as in-house counsel.